-- Torchwood: Captain Jack Harkness' hair and clean shaved-ness after spending 2,000 years buried underground without a coffin in the episode "Exit Wounds".
+- Torchwood: Captain Jack Harkness' hair and clean shaven-ness after spending 2,000 years buried underground without a coffin in "Exit Wounds".
 Could be a side effect of him dying and constantly reviving, though.

 - Adam Monroe, who after 350 years looks exactly as he did in Japan.
 Like Jack, probably a side effect of no aging.

 - On a lesser level, Yaeko's perfect, untangled ponytail, which withstands kidnap, explosions, and sudden teleportation.